The Early Access to Medicines Scheme (EAMS) gives people access to promising new drugs that are not yet licensed.

 Promising Innovative Medicine (PIM)

-The company who makes the drug can apply to the MHRA for a Promising Innovative Medicine (PIM) designation.
-This means that the company gives the MHRA the results of available research about the medicine.
+The company who makes the drug can apply for a Promising Innovative Medicine (PIM) designation.
+They do it through the MHRA.
+This means that the company gives the MHRA the results of available research on the medicine.

-PIM is designed to give an early signal that the medicine may be a possible choice for the EAMS scheme.
+The PIM aims to give an early signal that the medicine may be a possible choice for the EAMS scheme.
 It might be able to help people who have no other treatment options.